digitalfondue/jfiveparse/README.md

  - the "/" character used in self closing tag will be ignored
  - some whitespace will be ignored

-Currently, jfiveparse can preserve the entities and the attribute quoting type.
+Currently, jfiveparse can preserve the entities, the attribute quoting type and the "/" in self closing tags.

 If you require to preserve as much as possible the document when serializing back in a string, pass the following parameters: